Andrew Mountbatten-Windsor: Alleged comments on corruption and Kazakhstan

-In May 2012, it was reported that Swiss and Italian police investigating "a network of personal and business relationships" allegedly used for "international corruption" were looking at the activities of Enviro Pacific Investments which charges "multi-million pound fees" to energy companies wishing to deal with Kazakhstan.
-The trust is believed to have paid £6 million towards the purchase of Sunninghill which now appears derelict.
-In response, a Palace spokesman said "This was a private sale between two trusts.
+In May 2012, Swiss and Italian police investigating "a network of personal and business relationships" allegedly used for "international corruption" examined the activities of Enviro Pacific Investments, which charged "multi-million pound fees" to energy companies seeking to operate in Kazakhstan.
+The trust is believed to have paid £6 million towards the purchase of Sunninghill, which now appears derelict.
+A Palace spokesman responded: "This was a private sale between two trusts.
 There was never any impropriety on the part of The Duke of York".
 Libby Purves wrote in The Times in January 2015: "Prince Andrew dazzles easily when confronted with immense wealth and apparent power.
 He has fallen for 'friendships' with bad, corrupt and clever men, not only in the US but in Libya, Kazakhstan, Uzbekistan, Tunisia, wherever."

-In May 2016, a fresh controversy broke out when the Daily Mail alleged that Andrew had brokered a deal to assist a Greek and Swiss consortium in securing a £385-million contract to build water and sewerage networks in two of Kazakhstan's largest cities, while working as British trade envoy, and had stood to gain a £4-million payment in commission.
-The newspaper published an email from Andrew to Kazakh oligarch Kenges Rakishev, (who had allegedly brokered the sale of the his Berkshire mansion Sunninghill Park), and said that Rakishev had arranged meetings for the consortium.
-After initially saying the email was a forgery, Buckingham Palace sought to block its publication as a privacy breach.
-The Palace denied the allegation that Andrew had acted as a "fixer" calling the article "untrue, defamatory and a breach of the editor's code of conduct".

-A former Foreign Office minister, MP Chris Bryant stated: "When I was at the Foreign Office it was very difficult to see in whose interests he [Andrew] was acting.
+In May 2016, a further controversy arose when the Daily Mail alleged that Andrew had brokered a deal to assist a Greek and Swiss consortium in securing a £385-million contract to build water and sewerage networks in two of Kazakhstan's largest cities while serving as trade envoy, and that he stood to gain a £4-million commission.
+The newspaper published an email from Andrew to Kazakh oligarch Kenges Rakishev – who had allegedly brokered the sale of Sunninghill Park – and reported that Rakishev had arranged meetings for the consortium.
+After initially stating that the email was a forgery, Buckingham Palace sought to block its publication as a privacy breach.
+The Palace denied that Andrew had acted as a "fixer" calling the article "untrue, defamatory and a breach of the editor's code of conduct".
+Former Foreign Office minister, MP Chris Bryant commented: "When I was at the Foreign Office it was very difficult to see in whose interests he [Andrew] was acting.
 He doesn't exactly add lustre to the Royal diadem".